AdiNairCS50/PocketCounselor-Landing-Page/README.md

 - **`Simple-5-Field-Script.js`** - Streamlined form processing
 - **`Debug-Email-Script.js`** - Development and testing tools

-## 🎯 Getting Started with PocketCounselor
+## 🚀 Getting Started with PocketCounselor

-1. **Visit the Landing Page** - Learn about our mission and features
+1. **Visit the Landing Page** - Discover how AI can transform your career journey
-2. **Join the Waitlist** - Click "Join Waitlist" and fill out the simple form
+2. **Join the Waitlist** - Click "Join Waitlist" and tell us about your interests
 3. **Verify Your Email** - Check your inbox for confirmation
-4. **Stay Updated** - Receive exclusive updates about our launch
+4. **Get Early Access** - Be first to discover perfect internships and opportunities

 ## 🤝 Contributing